brette-0/patchlib/docs/filetype_docs/ips_docs.md

 The `IPS` or `International Patching System` filetype was created in 1993 to express "diffs" between a controlled `base` file and a resultant `target` file.
 MS-DOS at this point was the most popular operating system and some versions could not store a `32 bit` number due to limitations of the time.

-The `IPS` filetype was developed my Japanese ["ROM-Hackers"](https://en.wikipedia.org/wiki/ROM_hacking) who wished to share their modifications in a way that did not promote or commit acts of digital piracy, these files were spread on file hosting/shareware and forum websites before mainstream ROM-Hacking communities were established such as [Super Mario World Central](https://www.smwcentral.net/) which stores the largest archive of [Super Mario World](https://www.mariowiki.com/Super_Mario_World) ROM-Hacks, and is the most popular use for this filetype.
+The `IPS` filetype was developed by Japanese ["ROM-Hackers"](https://en.wikipedia.org/wiki/ROM_hacking) who wished to share their modifications in a way that did not promote or commit acts of digital piracy, these files were spread on file hosting/shareware and forum websites before mainstream ROM-Hacking communities were established such as [Super Mario World Central](https://www.smwcentral.net/) which stores the largest archive of [Super Mario World](https://www.mariowiki.com/Super_Mario_World) ROM-Hacks, and is the most popular use for this filetype.

 **Popular IPS tools include:**